 That’s all.
 You’re done.

 It’s that simple.
-Now go clean up your kitchen, serve up some food — warm it in a baggie under warm water — to your grateful cats, and go listen to some soothing Sinatra or John Prine or the Wailin’ Jennys .
+Now go clean up your kitchen, serve up some food—warm it in a baggie under warm water—to your grateful cats, and go listen to some soothing Ella Fitzgerald or inspiring John Prine.

+If you, like me, have a supplier you fully trust that will grind everything, including bone?
+The time involved is much shorter.
 The family that makes cat food together stays together and spends a lot less time and money in veterinary clinics.
 If you can get a helper, go for it.
-Maybe hook up with a local friend and enjoy some special time together hacking up meat and grinding it and listening to show tunes.
+Maybe find a local friend and enjoy some special time together hacking up meat and grinding it and listening to show tunes.
 Beats cleaning your garage, doesn’t it?

 By Snow Angel Latte